System Design Space

 Firebase Cloud Messaging (FCM)

-FCM supports Android, iOS and Web.
-Uses HTTP v1 API with OAuth 2.0 authentication.
+FCM supports Android, iOS, and web clients.
+It exposes an HTTP v1 API with OAuth 2.0 authentication.

 POST /v1/projects/<project_id>/messages:send

-• Hybrid - both types in one message
+• Hybrid — combines both styles in one message

-💡 Data messages give full control over display
+💡 Data messages give you full control over rendering behavior

 {